Horseweed, Marestail, Horsetail, Canadian Horseweed, Canadian Fleabane, Fleabane, Hogweed, Coltstail, Butterweed

 Erigeron canadensis L. is the correct and accepted scientific name for this plant.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 Many websites are still using the name Conyza canadensis (L.) Cronquist which was named and described as such by Arthur John Cronquist in the Bulletin of the Torrey Club in 1943.

-Plants of the World Online lists 456 species in the Erigeron genus (as of 3-7-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,679 genera.
-Those numbers could change as updates are made (and likely will).
+Plants of the World Online lists 454 species in the Erigeron genus (as of 5-11-21 when I last updated this page).
+It is a member of the plant family Asteraceae with 1,671 genera.
+Those numbers could change as updates are made (especially this family).

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH BETTER POSITIVE ID.